 - Safe box

 Lunch (best ordered in advance) is a buffet with of colourful dishes, including Pugliese specialties like orecchiette (ear-shaped pasta), freshly made flans and salads.

-Coffees and sandwiches are pricey too, but free bar snacks (aperitifi) are served in the early evening until around 8pm.
+Coffees and sandwiches are pricey too, but free bar snacks (aperitifi) are served in the early evening.

 - Room service